 255.381 - Service lines: excess flow valve performance standards

-(a) Excess flow valves (EFVs) to be used on single residence service lines that operate continuously throughout the year at a pressure not less than 10 PSIG (69 kPa) must be manufactured and tested by the manufacturer according to an industry specification, or the manufacturer's written specification, to ensure that each valve will:
+(a) Excess flow valves (EFVs) to be used on service lines that operate continuously throughout the year at a pressure not less than 10 PSIG (69 kPa) must be manufactured and tested by the manufacturer according to an industry specification, or the manufacturer's written specification, to ensure that each valve will:

 (1) function properly up to the maximum operating pressure at which the valve is rated;